seraphinush-gaming/rk9-helper/README.md

 - `num` is 1 to 3, instant move to boss

 ## Info
-- Initially made to make device easier
+- Initially made to make dismantling device easier
 - WARNING : `rk lobby` may cause client to disconnect
 - WARNING : `rk boss num` may cause lobby teleportals to bug and/or client to disconnect